 Reducing EMI susceptibility

-Connecting the drive PE terminals and cold plate screws to your system Earth and to the motor housing solves many noise and EMC problems.
-The enclosure of the drive and PE terminals are decoupled to power ground (supply negative, GND_P) through two 1 nF capacitors.
-This creates a low impedance preferential path for coupled common-mode noises that otherwise would be coupled to sensitive electronics like the encoders.
+Connecting the drive PE terminals and cold plate screws to your system Earth and to the motor housing solves many noise and EMI problems.
+The PE drive terminals are decoupled to power ground through a safety capacitor.
+This provides a low impedance preferential path for coupled common-mode noises that otherwise would be coupled to sensitive electronics like the encoders.
+A good grounding of the drive to the earth of the power supply is also essential for a EMI reduction.

-Capitan XCR Servo Drive provides the following Protective Earth connection points, which are internally connected and decoupled to power ground:
+Jupiter Servo Drive provides the following earth/ground connection points, which are internally connected and decoupled to power ground, logic supply, and power supply:

 Earth plane reference